Visit Lake Como, the Piedmont region with its amazing food and vineyards, before finishing in beautiful Venice

 Relaxing here is easy; the hotel has a secluded outdoor pool in the gardens and its own man-made beach, located just in front of the water-on-water floating pool on the lake.
 The indoor infinity pool and spa look out over the water and offer luxurious Santa Maria Novella products and treatments.
 The hotel also has its own water limos for when you want to explore and discover the lake.

-The sparkling waters of Lake Como and the surrounding Rheatian Alps make this one of Italy’s prettiest destinations.
+The sparkling waters of Lake Como, flanked by beautiful villas, small villages and beyond, the Rhaetian Alps, make this one of Italy’s prettiest destinations.
 Take to the water and enjoy a boat tour of the lake that lets you appreciate its beauty from the best angle.
-The lake is flanked by beautiful villas and small villages with ancient stone bell towers.
 You’ll see the small wooden island of Comacina as well as the characteristic bell tower of Santa Maria Maddalena, before proceeding to Bellagio, known as the pearl of the lake, where you can walk along its narrow streets.

-Its proximity to Lake Como and the Alps has made Como one of Italy's most desirable cities.
-It contains numerous works of art, churches, gardens, museums, theatres, parks and palaces, including the Duomo, the Basilica of Sant'Abbondio and Tempio Voltiano dedicated to the life and work of Alessandro Volta, the Italian physicist responsible for the invention of the modern battery.
-Como was also the birthplace of many historical figures, including the poet Caecilius, writers Pliny the Elder and the Younger, Pope Innocent XI, and Cosima Liszt, second wife of Richard Wagner and long-term director of the Bayreuth Festival.
-Como is also known for its silk and you'll visit a silk factory to see how this famous fabric is made.
+Close to Lake Como and the staggering Alps, Como is one of Italy’s most desirable cities.
+It contains numerous works of art, churches, gardens, museums, theatres, parks and palaces, including the Basilica of Sant’Abbondio and Tempio Voltiano dedicated to Alessandro Volta, the inventor of the modern battery.
+Como was also the birthplace of many historical figures, including the poet Caecilius and Pope Innocent XI.
+Como is also known for its silk and you’ll visit a silk factory to see how this famous fabric is made.

-Bergamo is very much a city of two parts, the lower town, Citta Bassa and the upper town, Citta Alta.
-The city started with the upper town and this is the chief area of interest.
-Walk along narrow winding medieval streets and see some wonderful Renaissance architecture, dating to the time when the city was ruled by Venice for over 350 years.
-It is also ringed by a magnificent set of gated walls, that kept invaders out until 1796, when French Revolutionary troops successfully stormed it.
+Bergamo is a city of two parts, the lower town, Citta Bassa and the upper town, Citta Alta.
+In the upper town, walk along narrow winding mediaeval streets and see wonderful Renaissance architecture, dating to the time when the city was ruled by Venice for over 350 years.
+It is also ringed by a magnificent set of gated walls that kept invaders out until 1796, when French Revolutionary troops successfully stormed it.
 At the heart of Bergamo lies the Piazza Vecchia and from here, you will visit the Colleoni Chapel and the Santa Maria Maggiore Basilica.

 Verona